lacop/udrb/README.md

   * Requires some mechanism to reliably restart the chrome container -- maybe via docker socket, trying to do it from within the container itself had its own problems.
 * Retry requests multiple times.
 Put them in queue (not neccesarily persistent) and retry a few times with timeout.
 On each failure kill/restart chrome.
 * Add `Referrer-Policy: no-referrer` to the `/static` handler.
-* Favicon is sometimes not at /favicon.ico, need to check the HTML for it to render it properly.